flatironinstitute/figurl/README.md

 ## Cloud storage

 By default, your data files will be stored using our cloud resources, and they are not guaranteed to be available forever.
-You can also configure figurl to use your own storage buckets.
-Contact us if you are interested in hosting data using your own resources.
+You can also configure figurl to use your own resources by [creating a Kachery zone](https://github.com/flatironinstitute/kachery-cloud/blob/main/doc/create_kachery_zone.md).

 ## Contributing